Rosh3639/Rosh3639/README.md

 - 🔭 I’m currently working on ...
 Personal projects
 - 🌱 I’m currently learning ...
 Javascript frameworks along with vanilla js
 - 👯 I’m looking to collaborate on ...
 Fullstack devlopment
 - 🤔 I’m looking for help with ...
-ANything
+Anything
 - 💬 Ask me about ...
 Anything related to tech stuff
 - 📫 How to reach me: ... rshnrasal@gmail.com
 - 😄 Pronouns: ...
 He/Him